ttnick/ttnick.github.io/academic.md

 * *Algorithmic Game Theory (for Economics)* with Komal Muluk, Summer 2024
 * *Strategic Decisions in Networks, Markets, and Politics* with Komal Muluk, Winter 2023/24
 * *Algorithmic Game Theory (for Computer Science)* with Lennart Kauther, Summer 2023
-* *Einführung in Design und Analyse von Algorithmen*, Summer 2022
+* *Einführung in Design und Analyse von Algorithmen*, Summer 2025, Summer 2022
 * *Scheduling*, Summer 2020
-* *Einführung in Management Science*, Winter 2019/20, Winter 2020/21, Winter 2021/22
+* *Einführung in Management Science*, Winter 2021/22, Winter 2020/21, Winter 2019/20
 * *Highlights in Optimization* (seminar), every term between Winter 2019/20 and Summer 2024

 As a student at RWTH Aachen University, I also was a TA in the following courses given by the Chair of Logic and Theory of Discrete Systems headed by Martin Grohe and the Theoretical Computer Science group headed by Peter Rossmanith: